olnsbr/treez/README.md

 ## Instalation:

+### You need Maven to run this project.
-As it is a Spring Boot Aplication, clone the repo and run the class **TreezApplication** as Java aplication in your favorite IDE.
+As it is a Spring Boot Aplication, clone the repo and run in command line:
+`mvn spring-boot:run`